microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Enable-EntraBetaDirectoryRole.md

 ```

 ## Description
-the Enable-EntraBetaDirectoryRole cmdlet activates an existing directory role in Azure Active Directory.
+The Enable-EntraBetaDirectoryRole cmdlet activates an existing directory role in Azure Active Directory.

 ## Examples